Tc-001/reddit-reader/README.md

 # reddit-reader
 Do you enjoy reddit stories but do not wish to support tts content farms?
 I sure did!
+This uses `fetch()` and the Web Speech API api so this probably will not work on any nintendo DS's or internet explorer

 This is only is a proof of concept/early alpha stage, it has everything from the inconsistent look to barely any features.
 But I do plan to work on this on and off.